 GeneCards Summary for RAB3GAP2 Gene

 RAB3GAP2 (RAB3 GTPase Activating Protein Subunit 2 (Non-Catalytic)) is a Protein Coding gene.
-Diseases associated with RAB3GAP2 include warburg micro syndrome 2 and martsolf syndrome.
+Diseases associated with RAB3GAP2 include martsolf syndrome and warburg micro syndrome 2.
 Among its related pathways are Neurotransmitter Release Cycle.
 GO annotations related to this gene include protein heterodimerization activity and enzyme activator activity.

 UniProtKB/Swiss-Prot for RAB3GAP2 Gene